Atlantic Basin Water Critters & Water Quality Tests

 Watch the super short videos below to learn about small marine life and how to test for some water conditions next to PortSide's ship the MARY A. WHALEN.
+Below that, info about larger animal life in, on and around the waterfront in Atlantic Basin, Red Hook, Brooklyn.

-As an educator at the Gowanus Canal Conservancy, Emma participated in a PortSide program exploring this marine life with the Stuyvesant High School Environmental Club.
+While an educator at the Gowanus Canal Conservancy, Emma participated in a PortSide program exploring this marine life with the Stuyvesant High School Environmental Club.

 Water Quality tests